jamesrobsn/udacity-dend-jr/README.md

 [Data Dictionary](https://github.com/jamesrobsn/udacity-dend-jr/blob/master/data_dictionary.xlsx)

+Note: Many of these definitions originated from the files from the EIA data source.
+They can be found in the source excel files.

 ## Expected Use

 Users are not expected to query the model directly.
 It is expected that they will import the tables into a Power BI model and create relationships between the tables that will allow them to create dashboards.